 Jay Cutler is back as the starting quarterback of the Chicago Bears.

-Cutler was a full practice participant on Thursday, the final hurdle before he was cleared by the medical staff and coach Marc Trestman.
-Cutler suffered a high ankle sprain on Nov.
-10 against the Detroit Lions during a game in which he was coming back from a muscle tear.
+Cutler was a full practice participant Thursday, the final hurdle before he was cleared by the medical staff and head coach Marc Trestman.

-Trestman said Cutler was able to take every first-team rep with the offense during the practice session in preparation for Sunday's game against the Cleveland Browns.
+Trestman said Thursday that Cutler was able to take every first-team rep with the offense during the practice session.
 The coaching staff was put at ease by Cutler's movement and performance on the field.

 "I have no concerns," Trestman said about a possible rust factor as Cutler reclaims the starting job.

 There is no rift between backup Josh McCown and Cutler, Trestman stressed.

 "There's not a debate in this building," said Cutler.
 "That's where my concerns are."